Best Canon Lenses for Family Photographers | Advice From a Photographer

 Buy it on Amazon | Buy it on Adorama

 Expensive option: If you like standing closer to your subjects (like I do), the Canon EF 35mm f/1.4L II USM is a great lens!
-It is my absolute favorite lens that I own and I use it more than any other.
+It is my absolute favorite lens that I own and I use it more than any other(well… I use the RF version now, but I still love this one and can’t bring myself to sell it).
 The low aperture is perfect for when the light is low (indoors or at sunset), and the bokeh is gorgeous.
 It’s a bit more expensive but is worth every penny.

 Buy it on Amazon | Buy it on Adorama